latpong22/GoGuardian_Depose/README.md

 step 3 copy that DNS IP into your chromebook.

-Method 3Use my DNS
+# Method 2 Use my DNS

 Use this DNS

 45.90.28.171
 45.90.30.171

-Method 3 Rooted Android + VPN + Root Module
+# Method 3 Rooted Android + VPN + Root Module
 (coming soon)